-Students can also receive UM credit hours and grades while studying at any one of UM's partner universities overseas.
+Students receive UM credit hours and grades while studying at any of UM's partner universities overseas.
 These programs can be undertaken for a semester, year, and/or during the summer.
 Among a multitude of other options, students can study Aboriginal studies at University of Sydney, be immersed in Spanish culture in Seville, explore Iceland's unspoiled nature while studying earth sciences at the University of Iceland, immerse themselves in Japanese culture and business practices at Sophia University in Tokyo, or become acquainted with the changing panorama of international relations at University of San Andres in Argentina.
-Many of these programs are delivered in English so foreign language proficiency is not required for most study abroad opportunities.
+Many of these programs are delivered in English so foreign language proficiency is not required for UM study abroad opportunities.

 Students who participate in UM Study Abroad programs will receive UM grades and credits and are able to use their existing financial aid and scholarships towards semester program costs.

 The cost of studying abroad varies depending on the type, length, and location of the program.
 Students are often surprised at how affordable studying abroad can be.
 Participants are charged full tuition for the term abroad and the financial aid package will be adjusted based on the estimated expenses of the program.
 Students participating in UM study abroad programs will be able to use their financial aid and scholarships abroad.